lgants/create-react-app-ssr/README.md

 -Refactor scripts to remove nodemon dependency in package.json -Fix ports so npm run dev command doesn't prompt user to start client on another port -Write tests

+Please be aware the project is under active development and is NOT currently fully functional